-KODAK Instant Camera Case, Model A-Made of water-resistant black expanded vinyl, this handsome plush-lined case protects your camera when you're not taking pictures.
+KODAK Instant Camera Case, Model D-Made of water-resistant brown expanded vinyl, this handsome plush-lined case protects your camera when you're not taking pictures.
 It has an adjustable shoulder strap, a nylon zipper which won't scratch your camera, and inside pockets to hold prints and additional film as well as extra flash arrays.

 KODAK Flipflash Extender-Increases the distance between the camera lens and the flipflash to reduce red reflections in people's eyes, sometimes visible in flash pictures.
 The extender also can be separated into two sections for off-camera flash to produce more pleasing shadow effects in flash pictures.
+CAT.
+No. 149 3089

-Copy Prints and Enlargements-You can have copy prints and enlargements made from your original prints.
+Copyprints and Enlargements-You can have copyprints, wallet-size prints, and enlargements made from your original prints.
 This service is available through photo dealers.